-Α Project team awareness and training on compliance with ESP and gender guidelines, monitoring process and related issues.
+ESMP elements Who When Α Project team awareness and training on compliance with ESP and gender guidelines, monitoring process and related issues.
 Core project team and executive partners, pilot coordinators During project Inception Phase В Awareness and training for key project stakeholders, in particular: a) government partners, and b) pilot area teams, with particular reference to vulnerable groups, indigenous peoples.
-Core project team and executive partners, pilot coordinators In the first year of project implementation. С Re-assessment of impacts and risks on two levels: 1) integral project and 2) for the three pilots.
-Pilot project impact and risk assessment will screen for compliance with all existing local and national regulations and legislation.
-41 Dile and EE Pilot area teams coordinated by EE Inception Phase, PPR reporting, 42 and on an ad hoc basis prior to the initiation of each USP.
-D Updated reporting on compliance with ESP and gender guidelines and update of monitoring system Supervision IE and EE Part of Inception Phase reporting E Validation of the monitoring and evaluation approach, and reporting with clear and verifiable indicators and Means of Verification Supervision IE and EE Towards the first M & E reporting instant F Periodical progress reporting as prescribed in the project management plan IE and EE Pilot area teams coordinated by EE According to M & E and progress reporting schedule (Section 3, M & E) G Gender issues assessment and ensuring positive impacts and compliance Dedicated gender expert engaged from/through IE After project Inception, Year 1 and towards completion, Year 4 Н M & E; Systematic progress monitoring, collection of stakeholder feedback and reviews Supervision IE and EE At least twice during the project with one survey at the end of the project.
-I Project Steering Committee assessment of compliance Invited by IE to assess and give feedback At least twice during the project J Awareness and activation of Grievance Mechanism IE and pilot area coordinator In the first year of project implementation
+Core project team and executive partners, pilot coordinators In the first year of project implementation. С Re-assessment of impacts and risks on two levels: 1) integral project and 2) for the three pilots IE and EE Pilot area teams coordinated by EE Inception Phase D Updated reporting on compliance with ESP and gender guidelines and update of monitoring system Supervision IE and EE Part of Inception Phase reporting Е Validation of the monitoring and evaluation approach, and reporting with clear and verifiable indicators and Means of Verification Supervision IE and EE Towards the first M & E reporting instant F Periodical progress reporting as prescribed in the project management plan IE and EE Pilot area teams coordinated by EE According to M & E and progress reporting schedule (Section 3, M & E) G Gender issues assessment and ensuring positive impacts and compliance Dedicated gender expert engaged from/through IE After project Inception, Year 1 and towards completion, Year 4 Н M & E; Systematic progress monitoring, collection of stakeholder feedback and reviews Supervision IE and EE At least twice during the project with one survey at the end of the project.
+1 Project Steering Committee assessment of compliance Invited by IE to assess and give feedback At least twice during the project J Awareness and activation of Grievance Mechanism IE and pilot area coordinator In the first year of project implementation